 Landscaping Under and Around Trees

 As we all know, trees are one of the best investments for the landscape.
 A mature tree can add aesthetic value and shade, reduce water runoff and even help lower your energy bills.
 While the canopy of the tree dominates overhead space, the empty area around their trunks shouldn’t be neglected.
 Here are some simple ideas you can use to create a finished overall look to the yard, while also protecting the tree’s trunk and roots.
-Giving the space around tree trunks a little bit of attention helps accentuate the natural beauty of the tree and turns it into a visual focal point in the landscape!
+Landscaping around trees helps accentuate the natural beauty of the tree and turns it into a visual focal point in the landscape!

 Add the Right Plants

-- Try using colorful annuals like impatiens and coleus or flowering perennials like astilbe and heuchera.
+- Use colorful annuals like impatiens and coleus or flowering perennials like astilbe and heuchera.